jvsteiner/dedit-react-editor/docs/USAGE.md

 ## License

-MIT License - see package.json for details.
+AGPL-3.0-only - see LICENSE file for details.